 Melissa essential oil also helps maintain healthy blood glucose levels and improve glucose tolerance.
 It naturally treats skin conditions and cuts, scrapes or scratches.
 And it helps maintain healthy blood pressure levels and total cholesterol levels.

 If you plan to internally use the oil you want high-quality, 100% certified pure therapeutic grade oil.
 Because of its rarity and healing benefits, plan to pay a lot for this oil, but it’s totally worth it.

 Here are some ways to easily use melissa essential oil:

 - for cognitive support, diffuse the oil daily or inhale it directly from the bottle

-- for cold sores, apply two to three diluted drops topically to the area
+- for skin irritations and blemishes, apply two to three diluted drops topically to the area

-- to reduce blood glucose levels, take a few drops internally
+- to maintain healthy blood glucose levels, take a few drops internally

-- to fight feelings of sadness or anxiousness, apply two to three drops topically to the back of the neck or ears or take internally by adding one drop to water or tea
+- to fight feelings of sadness or anxious feelings, apply two to three drops topically to the back of the neck or ears or take internally by adding one drop to water or tea

-- for help lowering blood pressure, apply topically to the chest or back of the neck, or take one to two drops internally. [source]
+- for help maintaining healthy blood pressure, apply topically to the chest or back of the neck, or take one to two drops internally. [source]

 Have you tried melissa essential oil before or is it on your list of oils to try?
 I’d love to hear what you think about this rare oil and all it can do to help heal the body.
 Comment below with your experiences or why it’s on your list of oils to try.